 Donations are made through both the Board’s Fund (reserves of profits required for this purpose by the Articles of Association, some of which contribute to the assets of the Group’s Foundations) and part of the income from the placement of financial products, particularly as part of UBI Comunità initiatives.
 In addition to this, sponsorships with social aims, associating the UBI Banca brand with organisations and events, are often an expression of their history and tradition in their respective local communities.
 These are sponsorships with aims of a social nature; sponsorships of professional sporting organisations are only included in the report if they are directed to activities to promote to the moral education of young people through sport.

 No payments, whether direct or indirect, are permitted to: political parties, movements, political committees and other political organisations, their representatives and candidates, congresses or festivals with political propaganda purposes.

-Under the 2017 Annual Intervention Plan, the Parent directs new interventions towards welfare and solidarity, culture, universities and research, restoration of artistic heritage, disasters and emergencies, in order to support the development of young people and social integration, with particular regard to migrants and refugees.
 The Macro Geographical Areas have a particular responsibility for social, recreational and sports activities, education and training for young people, protecting the environment and the development of the local economy.